 1.2.
-Apartments Group C
+Apartments Group A

 The experiment was undertaken in a building complex in the street Engeland.
 The site is located in Uccle, at the South of Brussels, in Belgium.
 The construction, accomplished by "Jacques Delens s.a."
 [JD], is a part of a complex of 238 dwellings (houses and apartments).
-The measures have been taken in two apartment of the group C, illustrated in the following figures.
+The measures have been taken in two apartment of the group A, illustrated in the following figures.

-The apartments considered for the study are facing South-West and are located on the first and second floor.
-At the period of the test, the building facing the units was not yet constructed.
+The apartments considered for the study are facing West and are located on the first and second floor.
+At the period of the test, the building facing the units was also under construction.